 It is said over that Reb Shayale appeared to someone in a dream and told them that davening at his brother Rav Yehuda Tzvi’s kever will bring the same yeshuos as by davening at his own.

 Rav Yehuda Tzvi is Reb Shayale’s older brother, born in 1850.
 Reb Shayale himself was born in 1851 Rav Yehuda Tzvi came to the United States in 1891 and settled in New York City where he sold Judaica items such as tefillin, esrogim, matzos, etc., that were imported from Europe.

 Rav Yehuda Tzvi, zt”l, is buried in the Baron Hirsch Cemetery, 1125 Richmond Ave., Staten Island, NY 10314.
-His yahrtzeit is coming up on 12 Iyar – Thursday night/Friday May 12th.
+His own yahrtzeit is coming up on 12 Iyar – Tuesday night/Wednesday May 2/3.

-The cemetery will be open late Thursday night with lighting provided.
+The cemetery will be open late tonight night with lighting provided.
 Note that no vehicle traffic will be allowed inside.